-I don't find Abana's arguments persuasive.
+I don't find Abana's argument persuasive.
 When it first sent the AR agreement to us, it made no comment on its veracity or that what it was forwarding to us was a fraud.
-It didn't say the document hadn't been signed by the parties.
-And it didn't tell us about the agreement being terminated or give any details about that.
+And it didn't say the document hadn't been signed by the parties.
 I would've expected Abana to have provided this important commentary at the time, not four years later.